US bans Russian energy imports, Ukrainians flee cities under fire

 Within Russia, the war has led to a severe new crackdown on dissent, with the last remaining independent media largely shut last week and foreign broadcasters banned.

 Russian police arrested at least 100 protesters against the invasion of Ukraine on Tuesday, the OVD-Info monitoring group said.
-There was no immediate comment from the police.

-Earlier, U.N. human rights chief Michelle Bachelet said 12,700 people in Russia had been detained at anti-war protests.
+Police made no comment.

 Ukraine and Russia: What you need to know right now